OluchukwuJoseph/alx-system_engineering-devops/0x19-postmortem/README.md

 3:30 PM WAT: The typo in the wp-settings.php file was discovered and corrected.
 3:39 PM WAT: The corrected file was deployed, and the service was restored.
 ## Root Cause and Resolution
-The root cause of the issue was a typo in the wp-settings.php file that was introduced during a system update.
-Specifically, the file contained "phpp" instead of "php," leading to a fatal error that prevented the WordPress site from loading.
-This error went unnoticed during initial checks because the focus was on the backend files, not the configuration files.
-Once the typo was identified, the file was corrected, and the updated file was redeployed to restore the service.
+Imagine you’re writing a crucial document, but your keyboard decides to prank you by adding an extra letter in a key word.
+That’s pretty much what happened here.
+The innocent typo "phpp" instead of "php" in the wp-settings.php file brought our entire service to its knees.
+Once we stopped blaming the backend and checked the config files, we spotted the issue, corrected the typo, and deployed the fix, returning to business as usual.

 ## Corrective and Preventative Measures
 To prevent similar incidents in the future, the following actions will be taken: